philsturgeon/phil.tech/src/content/prioritizing-api-ecosystem-maturity.md

 comments: true
 ---

-In the first week of working at WeWork in 2016 I rather quickly discovered that the entire architecture was a total mess...
+When I started working at WeWork back in 2016 I rather quickly discovered that the entire architecture was a total mess...
+Over the course of the 18 months I managed to stay there, we fixed a whole lot of that mess.

 APIs were built for a specific client and useless for other clients, so seeing a v6 for a service only a year or two old wasn't unheard of.